scott-weeden/websharpstudios.github.io/en-US/project/bugs.md

 -   Some truetype fonts (kaiu and mingliu) do not store the correct outline.
 Instead they rely on using the instructions to move points around to generate the outline.
-The outline does not appear to be grid-fit at all, just positioned.
-FontForge does not apply the instructions when loading.
+The outline does not appear to be grid-fit at all, just positioned. websharpstudios does not apply the instructions when loading.
 In most fonts this would be the wrong thing to do, and I don't know how I could tell when it needs to be done...